How To Save Money on All Your Monthly Expenses and Bills

 Medicare or Medicaid can also help mitigate the costs of senior care.
 Medicaid is specifically geared toward low-income seniors and covers both in-home and nursing facility services.

 Additionally, it’s worth comparing stores.
 Though discount stores can offer great savings, there are some things you shouldn’t buy at the dollar store.
-For instance, you can get two dozen cans of Libby’s Whole Kernel Sweet Corn at Walmart for $14.78.
-Meanwhile, the same amount of the same product at Dollar Tree would cost you $18.96.
+For instance, you can get two dozen cans of Libby’s whole kernel sweet corn at Walmart for $15.84.
+Meanwhile, the same amount of the same product at a discount wholesale retailer would cost you $18.96.

 Whenever possible, try store-brand products because they’re usually cheaper.
 And, combine low prices with cash-back sites, coupons and discounts from store apps for maximum savings.